 - 2016. a) Over 200 pictures by Alexander Nisbet.
 Click:” Nisbet; b) NWP Videos by Patrick Sapallo; especially his makishi video.
 Click: Videos; and c) Correspondence between Muriel Williams Sanderson and David Wilkin.
 Click: Muriel

 The 15 pictures below, of the Zambezi area, were added in March 2019.
-They were recently given to Dick Jaeger by a friend whose father was in the NWP during this period.
-No other information is currently available.
-Their final location on this website will be determined later in 2019.
+They were recently given to Dick Jaeger by a friend whose father was in the Colonial Service at the Game and Tsetse Department in Lusaka and visited Balovale.
+Their final location on this website will be determined later.

 New materials from Zambezi Boarding Secondary School (ZBSS) in late 2018 and early 2019.
 This material will be updated and re-organized throughout 2019.

 On 21st November 2018, Mr. Martin Mate contacted me.
 Since June 2018, he has been been headmaster (headteacher) of ZBSS.
 I opened the school in January 1965 and he is now the 22nd in charge.
 As many readers know, this school has a very special place in my heart.
 (Please click this link to see the page entitled Zambezi Secondary School.)
 Mr. Mate and I have been corresponding since his first email.
 The following pictures and materials are the result as of 18th December 2018.
 More will be added later.